 Recovery, and what that looks like for someone, is a personal journey that can best be explored with the guidance of medical and behavioral health treatment professionals.

-Is It Possible To Be California Sober In Addiction Recovery?
+Is It Possible To Be California Sober In Recovery?

 The answer to this isn’t simple or one that can be universally applied.
-Full sobriety is encouraged by many addiction professionals for people who have been formerly addicted to drugs or alcohol.
+Full sobriety is encouraged by many addiction professionals for people who have been living with or in recovery from substance use disorder.

 However, not all addiction professionals believe full sobriety from all substances is required to recover from addiction.
 This can vary according to the needs of each person in recovery.